-- Excuse Plot: The ever popular "Guy chases after other guy who kidnapped his girl".
+- Excuse Plot: The ever popular "guy chases after other guy who kidnapped his girl".
+Though interestingly enough, when it was released, Donkey Kong was considered unique for being a game that had a story.

 - Initially conceived as a Popeye game until Nintendo was unable to secure the rights from Kings Features, the three central characters were instead made into new ones, Popeye becoming Mario, Bluto becoming Donkey Kong, and Olive Oyl becoming Pauline.
 A Popeye arcade game did get made some time later.
 The Mario in the illustration artwork for this game◊ still bears a vestigial resemblance to Popeye (in particular the nose, chin and squinty eyes) that would vanish when Mario got his more familiar redesign.

 - Endless Game: It's four different levels, done in various sequences, over and over.
 To most players, the goal was to beat your previous high score.
 Subverted once you hit the Level 22 Kill Screen.